-The description of the holiday services for Rosh Hashanah is standard for all the movements with one exception.
+Note: This description of the holiday services for Rosh Hashanah is standard for all the movements with one exception.
 Those branches of Judaism that do not have the Musaf (additional) service, such as the Reform movement, add the shofar service and the Aleinu prayer that is part of it, to the morning service, after the reading of the Haftarah (prophetic selection).

 In addition, Rosh Hashanah is the formal beginning of the High Holy Days, the Days of Awe, in which Jews are called upon to begin a solemn process of introspection and repentance for past misdeeds.
 Therefore, in addition to the royal images of God prevalent in the Rosh Hashanah liturgy, there are numerous prayers dealing with our personal, internal spiritual life and external behavior and conduct.

 The silent, standing prayers — called Amidah prayers — of Rosh Hashanah are filled with numerous piyyutim, or religious poems, written and interpolated into the services over the span of centuries.
 Most of these poems emphasize the awesome nature of the coronation of God as king and speak of the inadequacy and terror of mere human beings in approaching God in prayer and praise.

 In addition, all of the Amidah prayers include entreaties to God to remember and inscribe the Jewish people in the book of life.
-In the rabbinic imagination, God was described as a heavenly scribe, recording all of the deeds of human beings and diligently writing them in down various heavenly archives: the book of life, the book of remembrance, the book of livelihood, the book of merit, and so on.
+In the rabbinic imagination, God was described as a heavenly scribe, recording all of the deeds of human beings and diligently writing them down in various heavenly archives: the book of life, the book of remembrance, the book of livelihood, the book of merit, and so on.
 On Rosh Hashanah, God records our deeds and on Yom Kippur God judges our spiritual fate for the coming year.
 Therefore, the Days of Awe are a time when all life on earth is subjected to God’s review and judgment.